selwynpolit/d9book/book/caching.md

 protected static $cache = [];
 ```

 The api call is made and the cache is checked.
-The index (or key) is built from the api call "getPolicy" and the next key is the policy number with the version number attached.
+The index (or key) is built from the api call `getPolicy` and the next key is the policy number with the version number attached.
 So the `$response_data` is put in the cache with:

 ```php
 self::$cache['getPolicy'][$policy_number . $version] = $response_data;